Political Science

 This course explores historical and contemporary aspects of racialized power structures as they have specifically impacted indigenous peoples in Australia, the United States, and Latin America.
 How did the dynamics of imperialism, capitalism, liberal state-building, and racialist (and racist) ideology combine to devastate indigenous communities around the world?
 How did distinct perspectives on time, space, property, and community allow colonizing populations to conquer native populations even while advocating the most egalitarian political structures ever attempted?
 Satisfies department distribution requirement in comparative/international politics.
 Sophomore standing required.

-Global Political Economy (GPE) examines the interplay between politics and economics within and across nation-states in response to international politics and economics.
+International Politics of Tariffs, Money, and Migration examines the interplay between politics and economics within and across nation-states in response to international politics and economics.
 The course explores the effect of political factors on international economic relations and the impact of international economic factors on domestic and international politics.
-The objective is to evaluate various theories of the global political economy through observation of the global political-economic system.
+The objective is to evaluate various theories of the global political economy through observation of the international political-economic system.
 Satisfies the department's distribution requirement in comparative/international politics.
 Prerequisite: Sophomore standing.

 PLSC 2410 American Government Simulation (4 Credits)